Navigating Competitive Conversations: Setting Boundaries with Family

 I, on the other hand, enjoy a more laid-back approach and prefer not to engage in competitive dialogues, especially during social gatherings.
 However, Eric always manages to steer the topic back to his accomplishments, subtly belittling mine in the process.

 At the recent reunion dinner, Eric started discussing a new property he was investing in, emphasizing the square footage, location, and potential profits.
-While I was genuinely interested in hearing about his endeavors, I tried to shift the conversation to more neutral topics to avoid any potential argument or feelings of inadequacy.
+While I was genuinely interested in hearing about his endeavors, I tried to shift the conversation to more neutral topics to avoid any potential arguments or feelings of inadequacy.

 Eric, however, kept pressing, asking me about my own property investments and financial decisions.
 I politely deflected, mentioning my focus on other aspects of life currently.